-- Attend a two day workshop hosted by World Education Services on "Practical Skills in International Credential Evaluation" - Attend a workshop hosted by Richard Steinecke "Fair Registration Practices & Procedures: A Training Session for Staff and Committee Members" - Orient staff who prepare applications regarding substantial equivalence based on a combination of academic qualifications and practical experience - Attend a workshop " Managing Cultural Differences" - Organize a staff retreat that focused on "Managing Cultural Differences" - Attend two interactive webinars "When is a Degree a Degree?
-Foreign Credential Evaluation", one hosted by Council on Licensure Enforcement and Regulation (CLEAR), and one hosted by World Education Services (WES) - Attend meetings with the registration staff from other Ontario regulators - Weekly meetings with evaluators - Attend the Annual Conference of Federation of Associations of Regulatory Boards (FARB) Attend the Annual conference of the National Organization for Competency Assurance (NOCA) - -Attend the Annual Education Conference and Annual Meeting of the Association of Social Work Boards (ASWB)
+- a two day workshop hosted by World Education Services on "Practical Skills in International Credential Evaluation" - a workshop hosted by Richard Steinecke "Fair Registration Practices & Procedures: A Training Session for Staff and Committee Members" - New staff who has been hired as Credential Evaluators on a contract basis to prepare applications regarding substantial equivalence based on a combination of academic qualifications and practical experience is provided with an orientation, an information manual and is linked with a mentor. - a workshop "Managing Cultural Differences" organized by Ontario Regulators for Access ("ORAC"). - a staff retreat facilitated by Lionel Larouche on Managing Cultural Differences - a staff retreat facilitated by a representative from the Privacy Commission - two interactive webinars "When is a Degree a Degree?
+Foreign Credential Evaluation", one hosted by Council on Licensure Enforcement and Regulation

-ii. individuals who make registration decisions
+(CLEAR), and one hosted by World Education Services (WES)

+- Registration Exchange meetings with the registration staff of other Ontario regulators - workshops and sessions organized by the Office of the Fairness Commissioner - the Annual Conference of the (CLEAR) Council on Licensure, Enforcement and Regulation .Council members and staff have attended the Executive Leadership program.
+The College Registrar facilitated the Leadership program. - the Annual Conference of Federation of Associations of Regulatory Boards (FARB) - -the Annual Conference of the National Organization for Competency Assurance (NOCA) - the Annual Education Conference and Annual Meeting of the Association of Social Work Boards (ASWB). - -the first and second annual Ontario Profession Regulators' Policy Network (OPRPN) - the College's Annual Education Day - Business Writing and Grammar workshop - Project Management workshop - Time Management workshop ii. individuals who make registration decisions

-The SW&SSW Act, sets out the powers and authority of the Registrar (and Deputy Registrar) in making registration decisions.
+The SWSSWA sets out the powers and authority of the Registrar (and Deputy Registrar) in making registration decisions.
+The Registrar and Deputy Registrar attend Annual national and international conferences, participate on National working groups, and meet with other social work provincial regulators.